 Your first option is the ‘Set the selected image as a new featured image’ radio button.

-This setting finds all of the posts and pages that don’t currently have a featured image.
+This setting finds all posts and pages without a featured image.
 You can then choose a new featured image and apply it to all of these pages and posts.

 Another option is ‘Replace featured images by the selected image.’
-You can use this to replace any existing featured images with a new image.
+This allows you to replace any existing featured images with a new image.

 After selecting one of these radio buttons, click on the Choose Image button.